rstudio/helm/charts/rstudio-connect/README.md

 We recommend storing a license file as a `Secret` and setting the `license.file.secret` and `license.file.secretKey` values accordingly.

-First, create the secret using YAML or imperatively using the following command (replace `licenses/connect.lic` with the path and name of your license file):
+First, create the secret declaratively with YAML or imperatively using the following command (replace `licenses/connect.lic` with the path and name of your license file):

 ```bash
 kubectl create secret generic connect-license --from-file=licenses/connect.lic